I'm An Eco Bag Lady

 An Imperfect Lawn

 If I see a tiny chemically green golf course lawn with no weeds, I keep moving.
-I don't want leaves that have been anywhere near that lawn!
+I don't want leaves that have been anywhere near that lawn.
 A yard with weeds means herbicides aren’t being used and fall clean-up is a seasonal event, not a weekly mission of eco-destruction.
 If the yard looks neat and tidy, there’s also a good chance a mosquito or pesticide company has sprayed into the trees, bushes and on the ground where the precious leaves are falling.
-That's a big no for me!
+That defeats the purpose of collecting the leaves.

-Mature Landscaping I look for bagged leaves from a yard with mature, natural landscaping, not one with twig trees, meatballed bushes and severely cropped crepe myrtles, aka crepe murders!
-A severely pruned landscape tells me yard crews have destroyed any life possible in it.
-No thank you to leaves from this barren wasteland!
+Mature Landscaping I look for bagged leaves from a yard with mature, natural landscaping, not one with twig trees, meatballed bushes and severely cropped crepe myrtles.
+A overly pruned landscape tells me yard crews have destroyed any life possible in it.
+There are so many other gently landscaped yards with leaves to choose from.
 Native Trees I won't find any native leaves from a yard littered with non-native crepe myrtles, ginko, kousa dogwood, smokebush, and Japanese or trident maples.
 I look for oak, tulip poplar, hackberry, willow, loblolly pine, native dogwood, and red maples.
 Native plant guru Doug Tallamy calls the oak tree a powerful keystone species because of its value as an insect host plant.
 An oak leaf has a better chance of having insects hiding in or attached to it than any other kind of leaf.
 These are the leaves I want in my yard next spring when hungry birds are trying to feed their babies!